martin-norgaard/thesis/README.md

 **Supervisor:** <a href="https://sites.google.com/view/jeppe-druedahl/">Jeppe Druedahl,</a> Assistant Professor at University of Copenhagen

 ## License
-Results may not be adopted prior to publication of final paper.
+Results should not be adopted prior to publication of final paper.